How Much do Foster Parents Get Paid in Virginia?

 How much money a month do foster parents make?

-As of August 2020 in the Commonwealth of Virginia have a simple breakdown.
+As of August 2022, the Commonwealth of Virginia has a simple breakdown.

 - 0 -thru 4 $486